-It’s Friday morning and I wanted to send you a tip while I’m flying to California for the 27th Annual Tony Ciarelli Olympian Throws Clinic; Rain or Shine we are gonna grind!
-(Thankfully we have access to indoor facility to work)
+It’s Friday morning and I wanted to send you a tip while I’m flying to California for the 27th Annual Tony Ciarelli Olympian Throws Clinic.
+Rain or Shine we are gonna grind!
+(Thankfully we have access to indoor facilities to work.)

-Today will be packed with all the business stuff I have to manage for ATN SoCal and the clinic, and of course a private throws coaching session; I’m humbled that people drive several hours, or fly thousand of miles to work with me and it’s a real honor.
+Today will be packed with all the business stuff I have to manage for ATN SoCal and the clinic, and of course a private throws coaching session.
+I’m humbled that people drive several hours or fly thousand of miles to work with me.
+It’s a real honor and I’m grateful.

-Last night I was talking to one of my future superstar athlete’s dad & TCR™ student about how we want to teach 70/70 using the TCR™ from day one.
+Last night I was talking to the dad of one of my future superstar athletes/TCR™ student about how we want to teach 70/70 using the TCR™ from day one.

 His son is working the TCR™ system since last year, and now has a much deeper understanding (and incredible feel)…